honeybeeSunshine/svelte-GridTiles/README.md

 - your components appear inside the Tiles!<br>
 - svelte is awesome!<br>

+- works in Firefox, updated to now work in Chrome, don't have anything with Safari on it...
 - TODO: allow saving of custom layouts

 check it out:<br>